SAREC-Lab/sUAS-UseCases/usecases/supporting/AreaFlightRouteCoverage.md

    * 4.1 The user reduces the number of designated UAVs to a number for which viable UAVs are available
    * 4.2 or a technician activates and arms additional UAVs for inclusion in the mission.

-5. In step 5, instead of optimizing for area coverage, the algorithm optimizes the routes for a sampling mission
-   * 5.1 The user specifies the number of samples `S` to be collected by each UAV
-   * 5.2 The algorithm optimizes the flight paths such that `S` sampling locations are distributed as evenly as possible over the marked area, locations are clustered into `N` flight paths, and each UAV's flight path is optimized to reduce power consumption.

 [Return to use case list](../../README.md)